Morlit55/DRML/Entries/SmartE/SmartE.md

 * A-Ray Scanner[^A-Ray_List]
 * Yara rules[^Yara_List] (Through Detect It Easy)[^DIE]

-Note the exception of BinaryObjectScanner none of these are 100% reliable.
+Note the exception of BinaryObjectScanner none of these are 100% reliable and might actually be detecting the Crunch packer.
 A SmarteSECURE game can otherwise be identified by the presence of 0002.tmp and the SmartE Protection Stub.

 [^BOS_List]: [Binary object scanner github page](https://github.com/SabreTools/BinaryObjectScanner)
 [^A-Ray_List]: [Protections detected by A-Ray](https://gbatemp.net/download/a-ray-scanner.37818/)